Fitbit Review 2025

 Sense also features other apps and can trigger the voice assistants Amazon Alexa and Google Assistant, so you can verbally ask it questions like, “What’s the weather outside?” and see the weather report displayed on the screen.

 Overall, I enjoyed the Fitbits and the gamification of data generated from both moving (exercise) and stationary (sleeping and meditation) activities.
-When it comes to physical activity, as well as mindfulness, your best competition is yourself.
+When it comes to physical activity and mindfulness, your best competition is yourself.
 (Senior Olympians, please disregard.)
 Seeing numbers that reflect your activities makes you want to change them for the better.
-Fitbits provide the data for tracking and offer pathways to achieve success to move those numbers – and you – in the right direction.
+Fitbits provide the data for tracking and offer pathways to achieve success to move those numbers — and you — in the right direction.

 Want a closer look at my experience with Fitbit?
 Check out the video below!